Ghost (musical): Act II

-We then see Molly, trying to get her life together and move on ("Nothing Stops Another Day"); it's seen that she's selling pieces at her gallery and she apologizes to Carl for pushing him away.
-Carl, meanwhile, is anxiously awaiting a call and waves her off under the guise of having a busy day.
-Together, Sam and Oda Mae break into the account that Carl was extorting, Sam feeding her account numbers and information while she poses as 'Rita Miller.'
-The account is closed and Sam goes to find Carl in his office, in a panic.
-Moving objects around the room, Sam scares Carl, moving objects around again and making it clear that he knows what really happened.
-Scared, Carl tells Sam that he'll kill Molly if he doesn't leave him alone and get him the money.
-However, Sam runs back to Oda Mae.
+Molly, trying to get her life together and move on, starts selling her pieces at her gallery ("Nothing Stops Another Day").
+She apologizes to Carl for pushing him away.
+Carl, anxiously awaiting a call, waves her off under the guise of having a busy day.
+At the bank, Oda Mae poses as "Rita Miller," the fictional owner of the account that Carl was extorting.
+Sam feeds her the correct information and they close the account.
+Sam goes to find Carl in his office and starts moving objects around the room to scare him.
+Carl understands this is Sam's spirit and he knows what really happened.
+Scared, Carl threatens that he'll kill Molly if he doesn't leave him alone and give him the money.